William Stafford Parsons

 Single-threaded, instruction-level parallelism with low-cost addition and bitwise instructions work well on a wide range of CPU queue loads and devices.

-There aren't any bit distribution calculation percentages exceeding 10% in the worst instance, which suggests there aren't any critical non-cryptographic distribution issues among each of the aforementioned tests.
+There aren't any bit distribution calculation percentages exceeding 10% in the worst instances of the aforementioned tests, which suggests there aren't any critical distribution vulnerabilities relevant to non-cryptographic hashing.

 Furthermore, the following code tests collision counts for truncated digests against each of the 8 bits flipped within a single input byte ranging from 1 to 255 at all positions for all input_count values ranging from 1 to 256.